yoshtec/snapbtrex/README.md

 follows.

-The snapshots to remove is selected by "scoring" each space between snapshots, (newer,older). snapbtrex will remove the older of the two snapshots in the space that have the lowest score.
+The snapshots to remove is selected by "scoring" each space between snapshots, (newer, older). snapbtrex will remove the older of the two snapshots in the space that have the lowest score.

 The scoring mechanism integrates e^x from (now-newer) to (now-older)